top of page

 A similar embossed background featuring blue and brown distress inks for a vintage look.

-Idea: Adding spray inks
+Idea: Adding Spray Inks

 A piece of purple ink-sprayed cardstock before being embossed with grid lines.